 Intervention Awaits, but Wait

-Organization Development: a planned intervention(s) using behavioral science principles to change a system and improve its effectiveness through holistic participation, collaboration, and learning of the organization and its members
+Organization Development: a planned intervention(s) using behavioral science principles to change a system and improve its effectiveness through an organization’s holistic participation, collaboration, and learning.

 - A planned process intended to bring about change (Change Management)